 Fiance Visa Requirements

 The fiance visa process is intended to be faster than obtaining a normal marriage visa.
-First, the US citizen fiancee files form I-129f with the USCIS office that handles fiance visa applications from his or her state.
+First, the US citizen fiancee files form I-129f with the USCIS office that handles applications from his or her state.
 The I-129f petition requires, among other things, a statement from the American citizen as to how the couple met within the past two years, as well as submission of evidence of the meeting.
-An immigration attorney or lawyer can help prepare the fiance visa petition quickly and accurately in order to avoid lengthy processing delays caused by incomplete information or poorly executed petitions, which often result in an RFE (request for evidence).
+An immigration attorney can help prepare the petition quickly and accurately in order to avoid lengthy processing delays caused by incomplete information or poorly executed petitions, which often result in an RFE (request for evidence).

-Once the I-129f (Petition for Alien Fiance(e)) has been approved, the National Visa Center (NVC) will forward the information to the US Embassy or Consulate that handles fiance visas for the country where the fiance lives.
+Once the initial has been approved, the National Visa Center (NVC) will forward the information to the US Embassy or Consulate that handles fiance visas for the country where the fiance lives.
 The fiancee will receive notification from the Embassy that visa processing can begin, as well as instructions for completing a medical exam and obtaining police record clearance.
 A complete background check will be initiated.
 The fiancee will be scheduled for a consular interview and, if approved, will receive the K1 fiance visa up to several days or weeks later.
 The fiance is typically required to move to the US within six moths or less.

 Once the fiance marries the petitioning US citizen within 90 days of entering the US, he or she can complete the immigration process by applying for adjustment of status and obtaining a green card.